 Guide dogs do an important job in helping blind or low-vision people gain independence, confidence and greater mobility.
 In addition to guiding people safely through traffic and crowds, dogs may also be trained to find certain nearby objects such as a doors, elevators or mailboxes.

 The term “seeing-eye dog” is somewhat of a misnomer.
 The dog doesn’t actually “see” for a person or function as his or her eyes.
-He can’t tell when a traffic light has changed or decide where his handler should go.
+They can’t tell when a traffic light has changed or decide where their handler should go.
 The visually impaired person still needs to direct the dog.
-What a dog can do, though, is guide his partner around obstacles — both on the ground and overhead — and notify her of the location of curbs, stairs and other potential hazards.
+What a dog can do, though, is guide their partner around obstacles — both on the ground and overhead — and notify them of the location of curbs, stairs and other potential hazards.

 Helping People with Vision Loss